rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-raft-non-voter</code></td>
 		<td>Configure as non-voting node.
-		    <br><br>Adding non-voting (also known as read-only) nodes can help scale out query performance.
-Read-only nodes don&#39;t particpate in the Raft consensus system, but do receive the same stream of updates from the Leader as voting nodes do.
+		    <br><br>Adding non-voting nodes -- also known as read replicas -- can help scale out query performance.
+Read replicas don&#39;t participate in the Raft consensus system, but do receive the same stream of updates from the Leader as voting nodes do.
 </td>
 	</tr>
 	<tr>